 TECHNIQUES FOR FRAMING

 There are a couple of framing techniques during installation that are certainly worth considering.
 One involves framing the front of the fireplace into the room several inches.
 This allows the big screen to be mounted on the wall behind the fireplace.
 Another technique is to build a small recessed area above the TV.
 The TV can be mounted into space which can provide another 4 or 5 inches of depth from the adjacent wall.
 Be sure the interstitial space above the fireplace allows for adequate clearances for any venting or chimney components.
-In both these framing scenarios, it would still be prudent to install a mantle to help deflect the heat.
+In both these framing scenarios, it would still be prudent to install a mantel to help deflect the heat.
 Also, it’s a good idea to allow a 1” – 2” air gap behind the TV for air circulation.

 Mounting a TV above a fireplace is very popular today.
 Just keep in mind not to mount the TV too high on the wall.
-If yours is an 8’ ceiling and the mantle is 4 ½ or 5 feet off the floor, it might not be the right application.
+If yours is an 8’ ceiling and the mantel is 4 ½ or 5 feet off the floor, it might not be the right application.
 The TV will end up too high on the wall.
 It would be like being the last one seated in a theatre for a popular movie.
 If you sit in the front row, you’re going to have a sore neck by the time the movie’s over!
 So keep in mind the size of the room, the ceiling height in the room, the size of the television and the mounting/viewing height of the TV.